Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Discretizations

-A natural approach to cope with the nonlinear nature of the image space $S^{m-1}$ is to approximate sphere-valued maps with functions from $\cS^p$ and require the unit-length constraint~\eqref{eq:unit-constr} only at the Lagrange nodes.
+A natural approach to cope with the nonlinear nature of the image space $S^{m-1}$ is to approximate sphere-valued maps with functions from $\cS^p(\Th; \R^m)$ and require the unit-length constraint~\eqref{eq:unit-constr} only at the Lagrange points.
 For first-order finite elements this has been proposed and analyzed in~\cite{Bartels05}.
-We obtain the following admissible set, which also enforces the boundary conditions
+We obtain the following admissible set, which also enforces the boundary conditions:

-This is a smooth nonlinear submanifold of the vector space $\cS^p(\Th; \R^m)$.
+This is a smooth nonlinear submanifold of the vector space $\cS^p(\Th; \R^m)$, but observe that $\cA_h^\text{nc}$ is a connected set.
+It therefore waives one of the central features of the actual solution space, which consists of disconnected homotopy classes.

 Discrete approximations of minimizing harmonic maps can now be defined as minimizers of the Dirichlet energy~\eqref{eq:dirichlet-energy} in the discrete admissible set $\cA_h^\text{nc}$.
-For this, note that $\cA_h^\text{nc}$ is not a subset of the actual solution space $H^1(\Omega;S^{m-1})$ but that the Dirichlet functional extends naturally to $H^1(\Omega;\R^m)$, which includes $\cA_h^\text{nc}$.
+This works because while $\cA_h^\text{nc}$ is not a subset of the actual solution space $H^1(\Omega;S^{m-1})$, the Dirichlet functional~\eqref{eq:dirichlet-energy} extends naturally to $H^1(\Omega;\R^m) \supset \cA_h^\text{nc}$.